penguinify/mystique/README.md

 <br><br><br>
 ## FAQ
 What is this?
-- This is a adblock daemon for macos.
-It uses ml to detect advertisements and skips them using nowplaying-cli
+- mystique is many things for sound on macos. some planned features include:
+  * Auto skip advertisements using ml (Implemented)
+  * Discord Rich Presence for Videos
+  * Prevent iTunes from automatically opening when the pause/play button is pressed
 ## Installation

 ### Source